 When you consider the protein-boosting effect of the pea protein and corn gluten meal, this looks like the profile of a kibble containing a modest amount of meat.

-Hill’s Prescription Diet Digestive Care I/D Canine is a plant-based dry dog food using a modest amount of named meat and by-product meals as its main sources of animal protein.
+Hill’s Prescription Diet Digestive Care I/D Canine is a grain-inclusive dry dog food using a modest amount of named meat and by-product meals as its dominant source of animal protein.

 Hill’s Prescription Diet